dfinity/nns-dapp/sns_nomkcanister.md

 # Retract permission for the GIX team to create canisters on the SNS subnet

 The GIX team has no further need to create canisters on the SNS subnet at this time.
-We would like to be releived of the power, and responsibility, of being able to create such canisters.
+We would like to be relieved of the power, and responsibility, of being able to create such canisters.

 ## Context